 Secondhand Asbestos Exposure and Mesothelioma

 Family history still plays a role in the development of mesothelioma.
-Between the 1930s and early 1980s, millions of workers unknowingly put their families at risk.
+Between the 1930s and early 1980s, millions of workers unknowingly put their families at risk of asbestos exposure.

 The real culprits were the manufacturers of asbestos-based products that hid the dangers to protect their bottom line.